fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics).
-In the context of FairEmail, a folder is a class.
+In the context of FullEmail, a folder is a class.
 So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 You can enable message classification in the miscellaneous settings.
 This will enable 'learning' mode only.
 The classifier will 'learn' from new messages in the inbox and spam folder by default.